 When an employee takes sick leave, the District shall determine if the employee is eligible for FMLA leave and if the leave qualifies for FMLA leave.
-The District may request additional information from the employee to help make the applicability3 determination.
-If the employee is eligible for FMLA leave and if the leave qualifies under the FMLA, the District will notify the employee, writing, of the decision within five (5) workdays.
-If the circumstances for the leave as defined in policy 3.39 - LICENSED PERSONNEL FAMILY MEDICAL LEAVE don't change, the District is only required to notify the employee once of the determination regarding the applicability of sick leave and/or FMLA leave within any applicable twelve (12) month period.
-To the extent the employee has accumulated sick leave, any sick leave taken that qualifies for FMLA leave shall be paid leave and charged against the employee's accrued leave including, once an employee exhausts his/her accumulated sick leave, vacation or personal time.
-See 3.32 - LICENSED PERSONNEL FAMILY MEDICAL LEAVE.
+The District may request additional information from the employee to help make the applicability4 determination.
+If the employee is eligible for FMLA leave and if the leave qualifies under the FMLA, the District will notify the employee in writing of the decision within five (5) workdays.
+If the circumstances for the leave as defined in policy 8.22-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE don't change, the District is only required to notify the employee once of the determination regarding the applicability of sick leave and/or FMLA leave within any applicable twelve (12) month period.
+To the extent the employee has accumulated sick leave, any sick leave taken that qualifies for FMLA leave shall be paid leave and charged against the employee's accrued leave including, once an employee exhausts his/her accrued sick leave, vacation or personal leave once an employee exhausts his/her accumulated sick leave.
+See 8.22-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE.